Chipdeals/mobile-money-api-laravel/README.md

   ->currency("XOF") // Any valid currency
   ->to('22951010200') // Recipient phone number with country code préfix ->isWaveAccount(false) //optional.
-Required only for CI wave operator ->create();
+Required only for CI wave operator ->merchantOrderId("deposit-test00001") //optional.
+If added we will check if it is uniq for your account ->create();

 print_r($deposit->getArray());